 Check out these pet-care tips from Dr. Barron.
 Schedule your pet’s wellness exam at our Little Rock animal clinic by filling out an appointment request form here or by calling us at (501) 224-6998.

 Your pet ages six to ten years for every year that you age.
 Because of this, it’s important that he or she consistently receive an animal wellness exam to ensure optimal health.
 At SRVC, we recommend that your middle-aged or senior pet receive this comprehensive exam twice yearly to help your feline and canine families stay together as long as possible.

-An animal wellness exam provides an excellent opportunity for your veterinarian to conduct a thorough physical examination, and develop a health profile for your pet.
+An pet wellness exam provides an excellent opportunity for your veterinarian to conduct a thorough physical examination, and develop a health profile for your pet.
 This information will help us proactively identify medical problems and any other issue that can affect your pet’s health and quality of life.
 It also can help detect early signs of illness and address health issues before they progress.

-The annual pet exam looks at all of your pet’s major body systems, from head to tail.
+The annual pet wellness exam looks at all of your pet’s major body systems, from head to tail.
 Some of the specific things you can expect include:

 Since pets cannot tell us what they are feeling, disease and illness are often present before humans recognize them.
 Moreover, as part of their survival instinct, many animals hide the early signs of diseases.
-The result is that an illness must be critically advanced before any obvious signs are apparent.
+The result is that illness may be critically advanced before any obvious signs are apparent.
 Some early warning signs are often evident to a veterinarian during an animal wellness exam, however.

 When a disease or condition is noticed in its early stages, steps can often be taken to prevent irreversible damage, thereby increasing the chances of successful outcome.
 Additionally, combating problems before they escalate to the point that you notice them is often far less time-intensive and costly than waiting until it impacts the pet’s quality of life.